BitDevOne/Hyper-V/Semaphore/README.md

 9. Removes temporary Cloud-Init files
 10. Restarts the VM

-The Cloud-Init configuration also downloads and executes the Semaphore installation script during the first boot. :contentReference[oaicite:1]{index=1}
+During the first boot, Cloud-Init also downloads and executes the Semaphore installation script automatically.

 ---